Tensas Parish Profile

 Family and Consumer Sciences

 Tensas Parish is one of twelve parishes with an adult obesity rate greater than 40%.
-The Healthy Communities program, funded by the CDC High Obesity Program, supports the Tensas Parish Healthy Communities Coalition non-profit organization in working to identify barriers to health and solutions to make it easier for residents to make the healthy choice.
+The Healthy Communities program, funded by the CDC High Obesity Program, supports the Tensas Parish Healthy Communities Coalition non-profit organization in make the healthy choice.
 SNAP-Ed nutrition lessons are extended to residents of all ages to encourage the adoption of healthy living behaviors.

 4-H Youth Development

-Programming focuses on gardening, healthy living, and STEM.
+Programming focuses on healthy living, and STEM.
 Programs emphasizing gardening as a source of local food and learning different ways to prepare and serve foods are implemented in Tensas Parish.
 Families are provided tools needed to choose healthier eating patterns and physical activity.
 STEM activities are provided in elementary 4-H meetings and enrichment programs.
 4 youth serve on the Leadership Board.
-Obesity is a problem in Tensas and 4-H is addressing the issue with programs including summer school activities, workshops, and the Progressive Ag Safety Day.
+Obesity continues to be addressed with programs including summer school activities, workshops, and the Progressive Ag Safety Day.
+The REI grant is allowing youth access to swimming lessons and outdoor workshops.

 Agriculture and Natural Resources

 With an agricultural driven economy, Tensas Parish producers use all available resources to support themselves and the local economy.
 Crop production demonstrations, workshops, social media, and field days are held.
 Master Farmer field days, workshops and trainings are held annually to demonstrate Best Management Practices (BMPs) to producers and landowners.
 Research and demonstration projects showcased BMPs impact energy on soil, water, plant, animal, and air quality issues.
-Horticulture programming in Tensas Parish consists of annual field days, workshops, Delta Master Gardener plant sales, volunteer development, farmer’s market outreach, and collaborations with 4-H and FCS programs to provide technical assistance and outreach to home gardeners.
+Horticulture programming in Tensas Parish consists of annual field days, workshops, presentations, trainings, Master Gardener programs, volunteer development, farmer’s market outreach, and collaborations with 4-H and NCH programs to provide technical assistance and outreach to home gardeners.

 1,325 Youth (includes 165 4-H members and 7 school 4-H Clubs) 3,000 adults (1,000 through agriculture and natural resources and 2,000 through family consumer sciences)

-4-H Clubs, school enrichment, field days, publications, newsletters, website, social media, workshops, and summer school programs.
-Regular coalition meetings and nutrition education lessons
+4-H Clubs, school enrichment, field days, publications, newsletters, website, social media, workshops, presentations, trainings, videos and summer school programs.
+Regular coalition meetings and nutrition education lessons.

 Parish Facts: